unbit/uwsgi-docs/JVM.rst

 After a successful build, you will get the path of the uwsgi.jar file.
-That jarball containes classes to access the uWSGI API, and you should copy it into your CLASSPATH or at the very least manually load it from uWSGI's configuration.
+That jarball contains classes to access the uWSGI API, and you should copy it into your CLASSPATH or at the very least manually load it from uWSGI's configuration.